ToF-/Domain/README.md

 ```

 Now let's create a function to get a list of transactions from a file.
 That amounts to:
-* reading the file and have its content in an `IO String`
+* reading the file and putting its content in an `IO String`
 * applying `readTransactions` to this value, which gets us a `IO (Either Message String)`
 * wrapping this into an `ExceptT` value